rezzza/doctrine-schema-multi-mapping/README.md

 ## Example: Acme e-commerce application with many User entities

 We want to express a User model in different bounded contexts.
-The main

 ### Definition of User entity in Account bounded context